samikroy/D4IOT/README.md

 ## Acknowledgments

-* Many thanks to anyone whose code was used!
+* Many thanks to anyone whose would like to use and extend !